If you’re using the WP Fastest Cache Plugin to make your WordPress site load faster, you made a solid choice.

 W3 Total Cache (.619)

-After configuring WP Fastest Cache on my site (the one you’re on), here’s my report…
+After configuring WP Fastest Cache, here’s my report…

 2. WP Fastest Cache Settings